dashingsoft/pyarmor/src/mechanism.md

 - First op is JUMP_ABSOLUTE, it will jump to offset n

 - At offset n, the instruction is to call a PyCFunction.
-This function will restore those obfuscation bytecode between offset 3 and n, then place the original bytecode from offset 0
+This function will restore those obfuscated bytecode between offset 3 and n, and place the original bytecode at offset 0

 - After function call, the last instruction is to jump to offset 0.
 The really bytecode now is executed.